The drainage tab shows any wetlands, artificial drainage systems and grass filter strips.

 Productive blocks can have artificial drainage specified.
 Only one type of drainage (either "mole/tile" or other") can be specified for each block.

 If there is no artificial drainage on a block do not specify any drainage for the block.

-Once drainage is specified for a block the drainage method will be displayed against the block on this screen.
-Drainage details can also be edited from this screen.
+Once drainage is specified for a block the drainage method will be displayed against the block on this tab.
+Drainage details can also be edited from this tab.

 A fenced wetland block can be created in the block tab.
-Once the block is created the wetland catchment details will be required to be entered.
-Once a fenced wetland is created on the blocks screen there will be an error on the drainage screen on the fenced wetland block to ensure the wetland catchment details are to be entered.
+Once the block is created the wetland catchment details will be required to be entered - this will be shown as a error on the drainage tab until the wetland catchment details are entered.

 Fenced wetlands cannot be deleted on this screen.
 They are required to be deleted on the blocks screen